 Simple Penguin Cookies

-No matter how many times I make these cookies I enjoy every moment of it like they are the first cookies I have ever decorated.
-They are the kind of cookies that can make a girl happy.
+No matter how many times I make these cookies I enjoy every moment of it like they are the first cookies I’ve ever decorated.
+They are the kind of cookies that can make a girl happy because they’re so darn fun.

 Supplies for Simple Penguin Cookies: